andrejveljanoski/todolist-react/README.md

-# Getting Started with Create React App
+# Summary

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Simple ToDo list made in React using React hooks and functional components.

 ## Available Scripts